ckaestne/seai/lectures/08_model_quality/modelquality.md

 For our discussion: any form of model, including machine learning models, symbolic AI components, hardcoded heuristics, composed models, ...

 ----
-## Preliminaries: ML Algorithm Quality vs Model Quality
+## Preliminaries: ML Algorithm Quality vs Model Quality vs System Quality

 We focus on the quality of the produced model, not the algorithm used to learn the model

 i.e. assuming *Decision Tree Algorithm* and feature extraction are correctly implemented (according to specification), is the model learned from data any good?

+The model is just one component of the entire system.

 ---